HomeBlogWhat is MEA in PEM fuel cell?...

 The PEM is a polymer electrolyte membrane that allows protons (hydrogen ions) to pass through while being impermeable to gases like hydrogen and oxygen.
 The most commonly used material for PEMs is Nafion, a sulfonated tetrafluoroethylene-based fluoropolymer-copolymer.

-Key properties and materials: Proton conductivity is essential — Nafion achieves this through sulfonic acid groups that facilitate proton transfer.
+Proton conductivity is essential, and Nafion achieves this through sulfonic acid groups that facilitate proton transfer.
 Chemical stability matters since the membrane must withstand the harsh oxidative environment within the fuel cell; Nafion's fluoropolymer backbone provides excellent chemical stability.
-Mechanical strength is also required — Nafion is mechanically robust, though additional reinforcement such as expanded PTFE can enhance its strength further.
+Mechanical strength is also required, and while Nafion is mechanically robust, additional reinforcement such as expanded PTFE can enhance its strength further.

 2. Catalyst Layers